- ABOUT US

 Contact: Judith Cebula

-About Lilly Endowment Inc.
+About Lilly Endowment

-Lilly Endowment Inc. is an Indianapolis-based, private philanthropic foundation created in 1937 by J.K.
-Lilly and his sons, Eli and J.K.
-Jr., through gifts of stock in their pharmaceutical business, Eli Lilly and Company.
-While those gifts remain the financial bedrock of the Endowment, the Endowment is a separate entity from the company, with a distinct governing board, staff and location.
-In keeping with the founders’ wishes, the Endowment supports the causes of community development, education, and religion.
-Although it funds programs throughout the United States, especially in the field of religion, it maintains a special commitment to its hometown, Indianapolis, and home state, Indiana.
+Lilly Endowment Inc. is a private philanthropic foundation created in 1937 by J.K.
+Lilly Sr. and his sons Eli and J.K.
+Jr. through gifts of stock in their pharmaceutical business, Eli Lilly and Company.
+While those gifts remain the financial bedrock of the Endowment, it is a separate entity from the company, with a distinct governing board, staff and location.
+In keeping with the founders’ wishes, the Endowment supports the causes of community development, education and religion and maintains a special commitment to its hometown, Indianapolis, and home state, Indiana.
 The principal aim of the Endowment’s religion grantmaking is to deepen and enrich the lives of Christians in the United States, primarily by seeking out and supporting efforts that enhance the vitality of congregations and strengthen the pastoral and lay leadership of Christian communities.
 In addition, the Endowment also seeks to improve public understanding of diverse religious traditions by supporting fair and accurate portrayals of the role religion plays in the United States and across the globe.